RobertCraigie/next-auth-multiple-user-bug/README.md

 Running
 -------

-This was written using PostgreSQL as the target database, as such some code changes will be required if using another database solutiion, sorry about that
+This was written using PostgreSQL as the target database, as such some code changes will be required if using another database solution, sorry about that

 Generate certificates as shown [here](https://next-auth.js.org/providers/apple#example-server)